ombu/drupal-installer/README.md

 The following will build Drupal into the drupal/ directory using the database *database_name*:

-> drupal -d database_name -p -u user -s 'Site Name' -e test@test.com -x drupal
+> drupalbuild -d database_name -u user -p -s 'Site Name' -e test@test.com -x drupal